catseye/Xoomonk/README.markdown

 Repetition is also accomplished with a built-in store, `$.loop`.
 This store contains an unassigned variable called `do`.
-When it is assigned a value, assumed to be an unsaturated store, a copy of it is made.
+When it is assigned a value, assumed to be an unsaturated store, a copy of that unsaturated store is made.
 The variable `x` inside that copy is assigned the value 0.
 This is supposed to saturate the store.
 The variable `continue` is then accessed from the store.
 If it is nonzero, the process repeats, with another copy of the `do` store getting 0 assigned to its `x`, and so forth.

     | l := $.loop*
     | $.counter := 5